TurboSource-Marialis/machtiani/README.md

    Any local git commits must be pushed to the git remote for `mct` to sync it.

-`mct` stands on its own, and is generally more performant based on direct experience on the vast majority of real world problems than with mainstream agents today.
-But we can go further together.
-We believe mct + Codex combo exceeds anything you ever tried.

  No 'yolo'. mct agentic ability is constrained to: